Chinese hackers breached US govt email accounts: Microsoft

 The Redmond, Washington-based company said it had launched an investigation into “anomalous mail activity” on June 16.

-“Over the next few weeks, our investigation revealed that beginning on May 15, 2023, Storm-0558 gained access to email accounts affecting approximately 25 organizations including government agencies as well as related consumer accounts,” it said.
+“Over the next few weeks, our investigation revealed that beginning on May 15, 2023, Storm-0558 gained access to email accounts affecting approximately 25 organizations including government agencies as well as related consumer accounts.

 “They did this by using forged authentication tokens to access user email using an acquired Microsoft account consumer signing key,” the company said.
 “Microsoft has completed mitigation of this attack for all customers.”